 Gateway of Choice

 The Port of Seattle manages two cruise terminals that make Seattle the preferred choice for Alaska or Pacific Northwest cruises.
-Nearly 900,000 visitors are expected during this year’s cruise season with 192 ships calling on Seattle.
+Nearly 900,000 visitors came to Seattle during this year’s cruise season with 192 ships calling.
 The Port also manages Fisherman’s Terminal, the headquarters of the North Pacific Fishing fleet, as well as three recreational marinas and the Maritime Industrial Center.

 The Port of Seattle operates Seattle-Tacoma International Airport (Sea-Tac), ranked as the 13th busiest U.S. airport, serving nearly 37.5 million passengers and more than 319,000 metric tons of air cargo in 2014.
 For the fourth straight year, Sea-Tac served a record number of passengers in 2014, the fastest growth of any U.S. airport.